 - Decide it’s important to you, and act on it.

-I’ve had the privilege of writing for you for over 4 years now, and I’d like to think I know you well.
-What I know is that if I can convince you it’s important enough to take that first step above, you’ll certainly follow through on the second.
+I know that if I can convince you to take that first step above, you’ll follow through on the second.
 When you do, your life will never be the same.

 Could you also do me a favor and share this video?
 The views are growing, and if it’s seen enough, it will be promoted to the main TED site where it has the potential to help millions more people.
 Let’s put Riskology on a whole new map!